-GOALS
+OBJECTIVES

-General goals
+General objectives

 Considering the context described previously, the general goal of the present study is to propose a method to map the effects of key geometrical and processing parameters on the mechanical properties of samples produced by DED-LP.
 It is of the author’s interest, that the study finds its use as input information for product development engineers interested on prototyping or manufacturing functional components using the technology.

-Specific goals
+Specific objectives

 In order to reach the general goal, the specific goals of the study are: